rackerlabs/rackspace-how-to/content/rackspace-email-archiving/export-an-archive-when-cancelling-your-account.md

 **Warning:** If you reach your cancellation date before completing the archive export, the export will be cancelled and you will be unable to retrieve the rest of your archive data.

-If you want to export your own archive considerations the following before deciding to export an archive.
+If you want to export your own archive considerations, the following before deciding to export an archive.

 - Complete your archive export before setting a cancellation date for your Cloud Office account.
 - Archive exports can take an extended period of time to complete.
 Be prepared for a completion time of several weeks to a few months.